Batman Beyond: Plot

 Terry's decision to become Batman stems from sharing a similar origin story to Bruce, in that his father, Warren McGinnis, is murdered after learning of an illegal weapons project being conducted at Wayne-Powers.
-Bruce grants Terry a high-tech Batsuit he made shortly before his retirement, granting him increased strength and agility, flight capabilities, stealth, and enhanced sensor systems, with Bruce allowing him to use it not only to get justice for his father's murder, but also to prevent the illegal weapon being manufactured being sold to a foreign power.
-His actions lead to Bruce accepting him as the new Batman and providing him cover for his work under the pretense of Terry doing part-time work for him outside of school hours, with the two having moments where they differ in methods but also gaining respect for each other's work as Batman.
+Bruce grants Terry a high-tech Batsuit he made shortly before and used up until his retirement, granting him increased strength and agility, flight capabilities, stealth, and enhanced sensor systems, with Bruce allowing him to use it not only to get justice for his father's murder, but also to prevent the illegal weapon being manufactured being sold to a foreign power.
+His actions lead to Bruce accepting him as the new Batman and providing him cover for his work under the pretense of Terry doing part-time work for him outside of school hours.
+Despite the two having moments where they differ in methods they also gain respect for each other's work as Batman.

-Terry mainly lives with his remaining family - his mother Mary, who was divorced from Warren around the time of his death; and his brother Matt - while dating fellow student Dana Tan, though his life as Batman creates complications to their relationship.
+Terry mainly lives with his remaining family—his mother, Mary, who was divorced from Warren around the time of his death; and his brother, Matt—while dating fellow student Dana Tan, though his life as Batman creates complications to their relationship.
 Alongside Bruce, Terry is aided in his life by Max Gibson, a close friend and highly intelligent student who uncovers his secret several weeks after he becomes Batman, serving in a role similar to Alfred Pennyworth.
-Apart from Max, Terry's role as Batman is also known to Barbara Gordon, who aided Bruce as Batgirl before parting ways with him to become the Gotham City's Police Department's new police commissioner following her father's death.
-Like Bruce, Terry develops his own rogues gallery amongst the criminals he brings to justice, and also faces some of Bruce's own enemies from his time as the Dark Knight.
+Apart from Max, Terry's role as Batman is also known to Barbara Gordon, who aided Bruce as Batgirl before parting ways with him to become the Gotham City Police Department's police commissioner following her father's death.
+While initially at odds with Terry—and less tolerant of him compared to her father, who greatly trusted Bruce during his time as Batman—due to his young age, perceived recklessness, and an old grudge towards Bruce for his cold behaviour towards her and his other partners during his time as Batman, she develops a begrudging respect towards him, even allowing him to assist her when needed.
+Like Bruce, Terry develops his own rogues' gallery amongst the criminals he brings to justice, and also faces some of Bruce's own surviving enemies.